Wisconsin Massage Liability Insurance Guidelines

 For those who are going to attempt the licensing exam, you must pass either the MBLEx, NCETMB, or NCCAOM.Laws, rules, and regulations in the state are tested, and some questions might cover technique, kinesiology, and other aspects of practicing as a massage professional.
 This is the final step to receiving your license, which will allow you the right to practice as an MT in the state.

 Renewal requirements –

-Once an LMT in the state of Wisconsin, therapists will have to renew their license every two years, and this process is done through an online portal.
-Depending on the type of business you plan on working for, and the city that you live in, there might also be a requirement to attain a city license, in order to work as a massage practitioner in the location.
-So, prior to beginning a new position, or starting your own practice in a specific locality, it is important to find out whether or not you are required to have a separate license to practice in the city; and, if so, how often you have to renew it, and what the costs are to keep that license.
+Once an LMT in the state of Wisconsin, therapists will have to renew their license every two years, and can do so online.
+Depending on the type of business you plan on working for and the city you reside in, there may also be a requirement to attain a city license.
+Prior to beginning a new position, or starting your own practice in a specific locality, it is important to find out whether or not you are required to have a separate license to practice in the city; and, if so, how often you have to renew it, and what the costs are to keep that license.

-Although you only need to purchase the minimum massage liability insurance policy that protects you from professional liability claims, it is a good idea to consider full coverage options.
-Not only does this shield you from any form of liability or claims, but you can also find great rates when you purchase a full coverage policy, and take the time to compare the many professional insurance providers in the state and city that you practice in.
+Although you only need to purchase the minimum massage liability insurance policy that protects you from professional liability claims in Wisconsin, it is a good idea to consider full coverage options.
+Not only does this shield you from any form of liability/claims, but you can also find great rates when you purchase a full coverage policy, and take the time to compare the many professional insurance providers in the state and city that you practice in.